-From 1 January 2020, the Group's impairments reflect the expected credit loss impairment model in IFRS 9 and Executive Order on Financial Reports for Credit Institutions and Investment Firms, etc. as valid in the Faroe (PD), the exposure at default (EAD) and the loss given default (LGD).
+From 1 January 2020, the Group's impairments reflect the expected credit loss impairment model in IFRS 9 and Executive Order on Financial Reports for Credit Institutions and Investment Firms, etc. as valid in the Faroe Islands.
+The expected credit loss is calculated for all individual facilities as a function of the probability of default (PD), the exposure at default (EAD) and the loss given default (LGD).
 All expected credit loss impairments are allocated to individual exposures.
 For all exposures with objective indication of being subject to impairment in creditworthiness, stage 3 exposures, the Group determines the expected credit losses individually.